|Nutritional Guidelines (per serving)|

 To form the truffles, use a candy scoop or a small spoon to scoop 1-inch truffles onto a baking sheet lined with parchment.
 Once all are scooped, dust your hands with cocoa powder and roll the balls of ganache between your palms to make them round.

-Refrigerate the tray of truffles for 1-2 hours, until firm enough to dip.
+Refrigerate the tray of truffles for 1 to 2 hours, until firm enough to dip.

 Melt the chocolate candy coating in the microwave, stirring after every 30 seconds to prevent overheating.